bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

    .add_system(foo.system().with_run_criteria("every_other_time"))
 ```

-Results from run criteria can also be "piped" into other criteria, which enables interesting composed behaviors:
+Results from Run Criteria can also be "piped" into other criteria, which enables interesting composed behaviors:

 ```rust
 fn once_in_a_blue_moon(In(input): In<ShouldRun>, moon: Res<Moon>) -> ShouldRun {